You are currently viewing How Cooking Oil ATM Works (A detailed guide)

 A cooking Oil ATM showing keypad and display at the Front

-This means the shop attendant will never have to do any calculations as the machine is already calibrated.
+This means the shop attendant will not to do any calculations as the machine is already calibrated.
 The other advantage of this is that one can sell cooking oil from as low as Ksh 10.

 5. Sales Record-Keeping and Security